dataminer-site/dataminer-site.github.io/_posts/2022-01-06-time-zones.md

 ### ICU Temporal Binning Functions

-Databases like DuckDB and Postgres usually provide some temporal binning functions such as `YEAR` or `DATE_PART`.
+Databases like DataMiner and Postgres usually provide some temporal binning functions such as `YEAR` or `DATE_PART`.
 These functions are part of a single binning system for the conventional (proleptic Gregorian) calendar and the UTC time zone.
 Note that casting to a string is a binning operation because the text produced contains bin values.